 - Chapped skin and lips

 - Itchy, dry skin

 - Worsened asthma and allergy symptoms

 You likely experience some of these symptoms in the wintertime -- if not at home, then probably in the office.
 By default, chilly air holds less moisture than warm air.
 Wintertime humidity levels tend to stay low, especially since moisture-deprived air is quick to suck up what little moisture there is elsewhere.
 Bodily moisture is no exception; it evaporates more quickly, leaving your skin to dry out and the inside of your nose and throat to parch.

 To make matters worse, many homes rely on furnaces to keep warm.
 The hot air they pump into heated homes are dry.
 Contrary to these daily customs, the EPA recommends that indoor relative humidity (RH) be kept within the range of 30 to 50 percent.
 In low humidity environments, 70-77 percent of disease-carrying airborne viruses transmit themselves through coughs; at 43 percent humidity or higher, that number drops to 14 percent (according to a 2013 study).
-Another study (in 2009) exhibited similar findings, in which the transmission of influenza virus was dependent on humidity levels.
+Another recent Yale study exhibited similar findings, in which the transmission of influenza virus was dependent on humidity levels.